 But an awareness of these issues can have two positive consequences.
 Firstly, it illuminates a little about Bach's unique and formidable compositional practices.
 Secondly, for some listeners (and these are the ones for whom these volumes are written), such perceptions can substantially enhance an appreciation of the music.

-There is a hint of the concerto/ritornello in that this duet begins and ends with a five-bar continuo line but the real structure is that of a truncated chorale prelude.
+There is a hint of the concerto/ritornello in that this duet begins and ends with a five-bar continuo line, but the real structure is that of a truncated chorale prelude.
 Two phrases only of the chorale are played on trumpet and oboes (a particularly penetrating but doleful sound) whilst the singers weave their oddly chromatic, imitative lines around them.
-The effect is highly beautiful and strangely hypnotic.
+The effect is both beautiful and strangely hypnotic.
 Bach must have thought so himself as he later arranged the piece for organ, BWV 648.

-So although it seems to add little to the cantata from a narrative or doctrinal point of view, working from the conviction that Bach did nothing without good reason, one is disposed to did a little deeper.
-Possibly the answer for its inclusion lies in Bach's concept of the balance and proportion of the cantata as an entity.
+So, although it seems to add little to the cantata from a narrative or doctrinal point of view, working from the conviction that Bach did nothing without good reason, one is disposed to dig a little deeper.
+Possibly the answer for its inclusion lies in Bach's concept of the balance and proportion of the cantata as a whole.
 As already noted, the earlier movements are infused with a sense of drive and rhythmic energy.
 But he is constrained to lead into the chorale with a recitative; the sheer volume of text allows for no other setting.
-It is possible that Bach considered that, in the context of a work of total length around twenty-five minutes, this might be too sudden a ‘change of gear’ in terms of tempo, mode (from major to minor) and sheer energy.
+It is possible that Bach considered that, in the context of a work of total length around twenty-five minutes, this might be too sudden a ′change of gear′ in terms of tempo, mode (from major to minor) and sheer energy.